Self-drive tours in Scotland

 When you book a Nordic Visitor self-drive package, you can expect:

-• A dedicated travel consultant who’ll arrange your expedition
+• An Edinburgh-based travel consultant who’ll arrange your tour

 • 24/7 phone support during your adventure for peace of mind

-• Excellent accommodation at your chosen price point
+• Handpicked accommodation at your chosen price point

-• Car rental with GPS, unlimited mileage and CDW Insurance
+• Car rental with unlimited mileage and CDW insurance

-To start your adventure with Nordic Visitor, simply follow the following steps:
+To begin your adventure with Nordic Visitor, simply follow these steps:

 1. Pick your favourite Nordic Visitor tour